Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/How Property Animation works.md

 The valueAnimator encapsulates a TimeInterpolator, which defines animations interpolation, and a TypeEvaluator used would be AccelerateDecelarateInterplation and the TypeEvaluator would be InEvalutor

 To start an animation, create a valueAnimator and give it the starting and ending values of the property that you want to animate, along with the duration of the animation.
 When you call start() the animation begins.
-During the whole animation, the ValueAnimator calculates an elapsed fraction between 0 aand 1 based on the duration of the animation hand how much time has elapsed.
+During the whole animation, the ValueAnimator calculates an elapsed fraction between 0 and 1 based on the duration of the animation and how much time has elapsed.
 The elapsed fraction represents the percentage of time that the animmation has completed, 0 meaning 0% and 1 meaning 100%.

 When the value animator is done calculating an a elapsed fraction, it calls the TimeInterpolator that is currently set, to calculate an interpolated fraction.
 An interpolated fraction swaps the elpased fraction to a new fraction that takes into account the time interpolation is set.